CoffeeBrewer64/coffeeDS/README.md

 9. Use header files for prototypes and variables, use source (.c) files for prototype definitions
 10. Update the code prolog at the top of every file
 11. Add important notes with `// NOTE:`, todos with `// TODO:` and fixmes with `// FIXME:`
+12. If a function does not need to return any data and has not experienced any problems, it should return 0.